davidtkramer/typical-data/README.md

 });
 ```

-> Providing an explicit type argument to `createFactory` will enable type-checking in the factory definition and when building objects.
+> Providing an explicit type argument to `createFactory` will enable type-checking in both the factory definition and the build method.
 Types for the build method require TypeScript >= 4.0.0 due to the use of variadic tuple types.

 ### Sequences